akaabdullahmateen/roadmap/markdown/style-guide/index.md

 ### Slashes

+- Do not add a space before and after a slash, unless the slash is preceded and/or proceeded by compound words.
 - When instructing users to enter a slash, always include the spelled out term (*backslash* or *slash*) first, followed by the symbol in parenthesis.
 - Use a slash to imply a combination.
 Capitalize the word after the slash if the word before the slash is capitalized.
 - Use a slash to separate parts of a uniform resource locator.
 Use two slashes after the protocol name.